 This table provides information on how to determine if your son or daughter is eligible to play in Lafayette Little League based on their age.
 Children between league ages 6 and 14 are eligible to play in LLL.

-NOTE ** A player who is "league age" 5 AND is enrolled in Kindergarten (or transitional Kindergarten) is also eligible to play in our Instructional Division.
+NOTE ** A player who is "league age" 5 MUST BE enrolled in Kindergarten (or transitional Kindergarten) to be eligible to play in our Instructional Division.
 Please be aware that such a player will be required to play in the Instructional Division again as a six year old without exception.

 Each division of the league has specific ages associated with it.
 The division that any player ends up playing in is based on age and or being drafted based on his or her abilities.
 The following displays the different divisions and the criteria for players being placed there.